Lindstromer/docs/source/includes/_setting_filters.md

 This filter is used to change the standard page thumbnail for a post type.

-Default value is the translation of `empty string`.
+Default value is the translation of `empty string`

 ## Load page type from post id query string